 High volume of non-unique events to unique clicks

 A great sign of receiving malicious clicks is when you’re reporting a higher number of “non unique” clicks than unique clicks.
 A unique click is recorded on the first click by a visitor.
-When a visitor from the same IP address clicks a tracking link a second time within 30-minutes this will be recorded a non-unique click.
-When a specific link receives an usually high volume of non-unique events, this is a flag for fraud and should be investigated.
+When a visitor from the same IP address clicks a tracking link a second time within 30-minutes this will be recorded as a non-unique click.
+When a specific link receives a usually high volume of non-unique events, this is a flag for fraud and should be investigated.

 The campaign shown below is comprised of tracking links all showing signs of malicious events.
 Notice the high ratio of non-unique clicks (orange) to unique clicks (green).
 The third link from the top “Link” is showing the highest level of potential malicious clicks with nearly 80% of their total clicks being non-unique.

-High volume of BOT events
+The high volume of BOT events

 From the image below you can see that a couple of links in my campaign receive traffic almost exclusively from robots/spiders.
 The first link, as an example, has 38,308 clicks from bots on 38,368 clicks received in total.
 In ClickMeter spiders/bots proportion is shown with the violet bar.